 The first Baltic Sea Environment Fact Sheet on the cyanobacteria biomass was published in 2011.
 Just like the earlier Indicator Fact Sheet "Cyanobacteria bloom index" (Kaitala & Hällfors 2008), it concentrates on the open sea.
-However, owing to the COMBINE strategy, also coastal stations are considered.
-The situation near the coast may be different from that in the open sea.
-Therefore, clusters of coastal stations have been kept apart from open sea stations if they were separated by a long distance (> 70 km).
-When the distances between the coastal and open sea stations were less than 70 km, the data were combined.
+However, owing to the COMBINE strategy, also coastal stations are considered (coastal waters being understood as extending to 1 NM seaward from the baseline and off-shore area as waters beyond 1 NM seaward from the coast may be different from that in the open sea.
+Therefore, clusters of coastal stations have been kept apart from offshore stations if they were separated by a long distance (> 70 km).
+This mainly applies to large basins such as Bornholm Basin and Eastern Gotland Basin where the distance between coastal stations and offshore stations exceeds 70 km.
+For example, the average NFC biomass over the last six years (2016-2021) at the Eastern Gotland Basin coastal stations was 95 μ g/L (with a minimum value of 1.7 μ g/L in June 2019 and a maximum value of 233 μ g/L in August 2016) while at offshore sea stations, the total NFC biomass ranged from 21 μ g/L in August 2021 to 837 μ g/L in July 2019, with an average of 308 μ g/L (Fig.1 a).